 For Businesses with Complex Transactions

-An accrual system of accounting is particularly useful to businesses that are involved in complex transactions, such as long-term contracts, credit sales, or deferred payments.
+An accrual system of accounting is particularly useful to businesses involved in complex transactions, such as long-term contracts, credit sales, or deferred payments.

 For Companies with Regulatory Requirements

-An accrual accounting system is compulsory for all public companies and many large businesses using IFRS or GAAP to ensure that financial reporting is consistent and transparent in order to maintain investors’ confidence and regulatory compliance.
+An accrual accounting system is compulsory for all public companies and businesses required to follow accounting standards such as IFRS, GAAP, or the Companies Act, 2013 in India, to ensure that financial reporting is consistent and transparent in order to maintain investors’ confidence and regulatory compliance.

 For Companies Seeking Accurate Profitability Insights